uow-statistics/Brownian.jl/README.md

-# RDE
+# RoughPaths

-Paremeter Estimation for Rough Differential Equations
+Paremeter Estimation for Differential Equations Driven by Rough Paths